chryoung/chryoung.github.io/docs/_posts/2021-06-07-deep-learning-math.md

 L = -y\log{\hat{y}} - (1 - y)\log{(1 - \hat{y})}
 $$

-The goal of the machine learnign is to minimize the loss function $L$.
+The goal of the machine learning is to minimize the loss function $L$.

 #### The deduction of cross entropy